aaronbadger/ansible/README.md

-# Install and Configure iSCSI and Provision Cloud Block Store Volumes using Ansible
+# Install and Configure iSCSI and Provision Cloud Block Store Volumes using Ansible on AWS

 ### There are 2 main Ansible playbooks described in this document: